68thandMaine/markdown-files/RF/taxroll-cutoff-api.md

-# Use API to Get County Taxroll Cutoff Information
+# Use API to Get County Taxrole Cutoff Information

 ## I. Introduction